Jinx00/stem-length-measurement/README.md

 ## Overall Pipeline
+Our workflow comprises of the stage of 3D organ instance segmentation clouds and the stage of shape-adaptive stem length measurement.

-The core functionality of this repository focuses on stem length measurement, which relies on high-quality stem instance segmentation results.
-Therefore, before running the measurement code, you need to first segment the raw plant point clouds using PSegNet.
-PSegNet is a deep learning network specifically designed for plant point clouds, capable of performing both semantic segmentation (distinguishing stems from leaves) and instance segmentation (distinguishing individual leaves).
+The core functionality of this repository focuses on stem length measurement, which relies on high-quality stem instance segmentation results in the stage of 3D organ instance segmentation clouds.
+Here we use the PSegNet, which is a deep learning network specifically designed for plant point clouds, capable of performing both semantic segmentation (distinguishing stems from leaves) and instance segmentation (distinguishing individual leaves).
 The official code and pre-trained models for PSegNet can be found in the following repository: https://github.com/Huang2002200/PlantNet-and-PSegNet/

-Our workflow comprises of the stage of 3D organ instance segmentation clouds and the stage of shape-adaptive stem length measurement.

 ## Script Descriptions
 The following scripts are included in this repository, and they should be executed in order.